 Promote Healthy Bones

-Research support that strength training increases the tissue density of bones, and it is an ideal intervention to preserve bone loss and increase bone mineral density4.
+Research has shown that strength training can help increase the tissue density of bones, making it an ideal intervention to prevent bone loss and increase bone mineral density.
+This suggests that incorporating strength training exercises into a regular exercise routine can help promote bone health and prevent conditions such as osteoporosis.

 Facilitate Physical Function